Extracting Equations of Motion from Superconducting Circuits

 \section{Abstract}

-Alternative computing paradigms open the door to exploiting recent innovations in computational hardware.
-Dynamical computing is one such paradigm that synthesizes momentum computing---an extremely energy-efficient design framework---with nanoscale thermodynamic computing.
-This synthesis can be implemented with Josephson junction technology, giving a testbed with tunable coupling to a thermal environment.
-Investigating the dynamics and thermodynamics of these superconducting quantum interference devices (SQUIDs), though, requires (i) constructing physically-realizable superconducting circuits, (ii) thoroughly understanding circuit energetics, and (iii) designing sufficiently complex circuits that support a suite of useful operations.
-First-principle circuit design leads to prohibitive algebraic complications that to-date precluded achieving these goals quickly and efficiently.
-We circumvent these complications by (i) specializing our class of circuits and operating regime, (ii) synthesizing existing methods to suit these specializations, and (iii) implementing solution-finding optimizations that facilitate physically interpreting circuit degrees of freedom and that respect physically-grounded constraints.
-Practically, this leads to efficient circuit prototyping and analysis and access to scalable circuit architectures.
-The analytical efficiency is demonstrated by directly reproducing the thermodynamic potential induced by the variable $\beta$ rf (\vbrf) SQUID.
-We then show how inductively couple two \vbrf\ SQUIDs yielding a device capable of performing $2$-bit computations.
-The methods detailed here provide a basis to construct universal logic gates and investigate their thermodynamic performance.
+Alternative computing paradigms open the door to exploiting recent innovations in computational hardware to probe the fundamental thermodynamic limits of information processing.
+One such paradigm employs superconducting quantum interference devices (SQUIDs) to execute classical computations.
+This, though, requires constructing sufficiently complex superconducting circuits that support a suite of useful information processing tasks and storage operations, as well as understanding these circuits' energetics.
+First-principle circuit design leads to prohibitive algebraic complications when deriving the effective equations of motion---complications that to date have precluded achieving these goals, let alone doing so efficiently.
+We circumvent these complications by (i) specializing our class of circuits and physical operating regimes, (ii) synthesizing existing derivation techniques to suit these specializations, and (iii) implementing solution-finding optimizations which facilitate physically interpreting circuit degrees of freedom that respect physically-grounded constraints.
+This leads to efficient and practical circuit prototyping, as well as accessing scalable circuit architectures.
+The analytical efficiency is demonstrated by reproducing the potential energy landscape generated by a SQUID.
+We then show how inductively coupling two SQUIDs produces a device that is capable of executing $2$-bit computations via its composite potential energy landscape.
+More generally, the synthesized methods detailed here provide a basis for constructing universal logic gates and investigating their thermodynamic performance.